SunitaSamal/IPAddressRateLimiter/README.md

 # IPAddressRateLimiter

-Project is using AspNetCoreRateLimit nuget package to have rate limit on IP Address.
-There could be 10 requests per second.
+The Project is a demonstration of middleware for rate limit on IP Address.
+Original requirement is have 10 requests per second.
+The requests are cached using Redis.
+The Project is using below nuget packages:
+AspNetCoreRateLimit,
+AspNetCoreRateLimit.Redis.

+Swashbuckle.AspNetCore is used to configure Swagger page for the API.